Priors leading to well-behaved Coulomb and Riesz gases versus zeroth-order phase transitions -- a potential-theoretic characterization: Introduction

 The main motivation for Theorem \ref{thm:EA vs det intr} above comes from the study of the large deviations of the Coulomb gas on a measure $\mu_{0}$ in $\R^{d},$ where the Energy Approximation Property has previously appeared as a technical hypothesis \cite{c-g-z,d-l-r,berm10,gz}.
-To give some background, assume given a continuous function $\phi$ on $\R^{d}$ and consider the corresponding $N-$particle Hamiltonian
+To give some background, assume given a continuous function $\phi$ on $\R^{d}$ and consider the corresponding mean field $N-$particle Hamiltonian

-describing the Coulomb energy of $N-$particles in the exterior potential $\phi$ (with the divergent self-energies removed).
-For convenience, we have included a mean field scaling $1/(N-1)$ of the energies (which could alternatively be absorbed by the temperature $T_{N}).$ Given a measure $\mu_{0}$ on $\R^{d}$ and a sequence of numbers $T_{N}\in]0,\infty[$ the corresponding\emph{ Coulomb gas at temperature $T_{N}$ on $\mu_{0}$ }is defined as the probability space (canonical ensemble) $\left((\R^{d})^{N},\mu_{\beta_{N}}^{(N)}\right),$ where
+describing the Coulomb energy of $N-$particles in the exterior potential $\phi$ (with the divergent self-energies removed) with a mean field scaling.
+In physical terms this means that each particle is subject to the average of the Coulomb potentials created by the other particles, plus the exterior potential $\phi.$ We recall that the mean-field scaling is often used for systems with long-range interactions, i.e. such that $W(x,y)\leq C1/|x-y|^{d}$ (which includes general Riesz gases) \cite{b-b-d-r,clmp,k2}.
+Given a measure $\mu_{0}$ on $\R^{d}$ (the ``prior'') with compact support $S_{0}$ and a sequence of numbers $T_{N}\in]0,\infty[$ the corresponding\emph{ (mean field) Coulomb gas at temperature $T_{N}$ on $\mu_{0}$ }is defined as the probability space (canonical ensemble) $\left((\R^{d})^{N},\mu_{T_{N}}^{(N)}\right),$ where

 The normalizing constant $Z_{N,\phi,T_{N}}$ is called the\emph{ partition function} and

 is called th\emph{e $N-$particle free energy at temperature $T_{N}.$ }It extends continuously to $T_{N}=0$ by setting